cosmos/cosmos-sdk/SECURITY.md

 The following is a list of examples of the kinds of bugs we're most interested in for the Cosmos SDK.
 See [here](https://github.com/tendermint/tendermint/blob/master/SECURITY.md) for vulnerabilities we are interested in for Tendermint, and lower-level libraries, e.g. IAVL.

-## Specification
-- Conceptual flaws
-- Ambiguities, inconsistencies, or incorrect statements
-- Mis-match between specification and implementation of any component

 ## Modules
 - x/staking
 - x/slashing